Louis-Joseph de Montcalm: Battle of Fort Oswego

 Upon Montcalm's arrival in Montreal, he was immediately apprised of the situation along the border with British North America.
 Concerned by the number of British troops amassing near the border, Montcalm left to visit Fort Carillon to inspect the defenses while the governor general, Pierre de Rigaud, Marquis de Vaudreuil-Cavagnial, began to prepare troops at Fort Frontenac for a potential assault on Oswego, a British fort across Lake Ontario.
 Montcalm's assemblage of troops at Fort Carillon distracted the attention of the British, and upon receiving positive reports from scouts, Vaudreuil and Montcalm decided to make an approach and try to take the fort.
 When Montcalm returned to Fort Frontenac, he found a force of 3,500 men assembled, being regular French troops, Canadian militia, and Native Americans.
 On August 9, the forces crossed the lake and rapidly besieged the British fort.
 By the morning of August 13, the French had set up nine cannons and began to fire towards the fort while reinforcements surrounded the opposite side.
 The British commander was killed during the offensive, and the fort was quickly surrendered soon thereafter.
 1,700 prisoners were taken, including 80 officers, as well as money, military correspondence, food provisions, guns, and boats, and the fort burnt and razed to the ground.
 Upwards of 100 prisoners were massacred in the wake of the surrender by Montcalm's Indian allies.
 Montcalm's first victory in North America came relatively quickly and easily, and signified to the British that the French now had a capable general heading their army.
 Despite the victory, Montcalm held reservations concerning the offensive strategy employed by Vaudreuil, and questioned the military value of the Canadian militias.
-This marked the beginning of the increasingly antagonistic relationship between Vaudreuil and Montcalm.
+This marked the beginning of the increasingly antagonistic relationship between Vaudreuil and Montcalm, which would prove to be crucial later on.